soundasleep/jevon.org/wiki/html-syntax-validation-within-handlebars-templates-in-sublime-text-2.md

 </body>
 [/code]

+Even with ST2 plugins such as <a href="https://github.com/nrw/sublime-text-handlebars">sublime-text-handlebars</a>, the HTML code still would not be presented as HTML (and you had to change the syntax of the file to Handlebars, removing ALL HTML syntax validation).
+Ideally we would keep the HTML file syntax as HTML.

-That is, edit `%APPDATA%/Sublime Text 2/Packages/HTML/HTML.tmLanguage` and change:
+Edit `%APPDATA%/Sublime Text 2/Packages/HTML/HTML.tmLanguage` and change:

 [code xml]
 		<dict>